bluepill-rb/bluepill/README.md

       end
     end

-If you don't specify a stop command, a TERM signal will be sent by default.
+If you don&apos;t specify a stop command, a TERM signal will be sent by default.
 Similarly, the default restart action is to issue stop and then start.

 Now if we want to do something more meaningful, like actually monitor the process, we do: